Made to Measure and Bespoke Tailoring in New York City

 - Vestium.
 Again, gender-inclusive.

-- Mad King George, MTM suits start at $1000.
+- Mad King George, Suits start at $1000.
+Technically closer to offshore bespoke, as the factory makes custom patterns for each customer, but Jason skips the basted fitting to keep costs down.
 "Punk rock" spirit.
 Jason is a cool dude.
 Also gender-inclusive.
 This jacket is amazing.

 - Sam Wazin, starting at $1000.
 They advertise free alterations for life, which is cool.